 About MariaDB Backup

 MariaDB Backup is an open source tool provided by MariaDB for performing physical online backups of InnoDB, Aria and MyISAM tables.
 For InnoDB, “hot online” backups are possible.
-MariaDB Backup is provided as part of MariaDB Server starting with MariaDB 10.1.23.
+MariaDB Backup is provided as part of MariaDB Server starting with MariaDB 10.1.23 and MariaDB 10.2.7.
+It reached GA status starting with MariaDB 10.1.26 and MariaDB 10.2.10.
 The tool is available on Linux and Windows.

 MariaDB Server 10.1 introduced MariaDB Compression and Data-at-Rest Encryption.
 For both we have seen high interest from the users of MariaDB Server.
 However, existing backup solutions from our ecosystem did not support full backup capability for these features.